cjfiscus/scripts/README.md

 hapmap_to_structuretxt

 R script written by rossibarra to transpose SNP hapmap table.
 Use before dup_snp_for_struct.py.

+basic_struct.sh

+Basic slurm script to use structure to infer population structure from SNP data using pre-installed module on cluster.
+Runs as a single job using parameters supplied by mainparams and extraparams files.

+sort_hapmap_chr_pos.sh

+Bash script written by rossibarra to sort a hapmap file with randomly selected scripts by both chromosome and position.
+This sorting is required to use the hapmap file in TASSEL.